edititno/ruuz/README.md

 ## About

 Ruuz was built as a project while completing a Master's in Data Analytics (ML focus).
-The project demonstrates product thinking, real-time API integration, contextual personalization, full-stack development, data pipeline engineering, and ethical considerations applied to e-commerce.
+The project demonstrates product thinking, real-time API integration, contextual personalization, full-stack development, data pipeline engineering, AI-powered content generation, and ethical considerations applied to e-commerce.

 The name "Ruuz" is inspired by the Farsi word روز (rooz), meaning "day" — reflecting the engine's core function of adapting the shopping experience to the conditions of the day.